USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>

-  * Include this text in **Qualifications** or any other section—it should only appear once and only in **Conditions of Employment**.
+  * Include this text in **Qualifications** or any other section—it should only appear once and only in **Conditions of employment**.

 </div>
 </div>

 ### Financial interest regulation

-Tells the job seeker if the job is subject to an agency’s prohibited financial interest regulation and if so, it may require the applicant to divest specific financial interests.
+Tells the job seeker if the job is subject to an agency’s prohibited financial interest regulation and, if so, it may require the applicant to divest specific financial interests.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">